BruceEckel/SummerTechForum-hugo/content/OpeningSession.md

   - Dietary restrictions (she's going to make most everything gluten free)

 - Dinner: My house is available for group dinners; I'll often do that.
 The Wooden Nickel is an expensive tourist trap.
 I have a personal grudge against Elk Avenue Prime.
-Sunflower is the best place in town, followed by Django's; I haven't been to Soupcon in a long time (expensive) so I'm not sure if it's still as good.
-The Coal Creek Grill is rumored to be very good these days (and has breakfast).
+Sunflower is the best place in town; I haven't been to Soupcon in a long time (expensive) so I'm not sure if it's still as good.
   The Last Steep is reliable.

 - Lunch: we recommend Momo's, Teocalli Tamale for good and fast.
 Also the Last Steep, Ryce and Pita's in Paradise.
 The Gas Cafe makes good hamburgers.
   Breakfast & Lunch at McGill's is good.

 - Game nights: announce if a game might be offensive, law of two feet.